 Gay: 3 to 7% of males self-identify as preferring only to have sex with the same gender.

 Bisexual: 35% (ish) of males and females report having had or continuing to have sex with the same gender.

 Hetrosexual: 65%+ of the population report that they are and have been exclusively heterosexual, preferring to have sex with only the opposite gender.

 There are massive cultural differences in reporting of sexual behaviour.
 For instance, in liberal cities in Brazil the reporting levels of minority sexuality are much higher than in most Arab countries, where the figures are almost zero.
 In such countries, taking one category, males who have sex with other males, MSM, almost no-one identifies as “gay,” even though in highly anonomised conditions the same people are happy to declare that they have sex with men to satisfy their sexual needs.

 The key challenge for anyone in a sexuality minority is how to live successfully in and with the majority, who are identical in all other ways apart from that of sexuality.

 Coming to terms with, and living successfully as a person of minority sexuality is challenging, for people of any age.
-Some people know of their minority sexuality at a very young age, others have a change of sexuality late in life, or, become willing to express their sexuality.
+Some people know of their minority sexuality at a very young age, others have a change of sexuality late in life, or, later become willing to express their sexuality.
 That can add the complication of telling the younger generation that their mother or father is now living a different bedroom lifestyle.

 For those who have been harmed by the lack of understanding or outright hostility by some of members of the majority, therapy can be useful to regain strength, establish resilience and move on.